ksuryakrishna/Socket-Programming/README.md

 	 TESTING DONE:
 	  - The project theoritically supports upto 255 unique usernames and 400 edges.
 	  - However the maximum that was actually tested was 120 usernames and 130 edges and the project works.
 It is expected to work for higher numbers too.
 	  - While running the project in the VM with long edgelist.txt and scores.txt I realized that due to the slowness of the VM, some of the UDP packets were not received on time.
 So I have added sufficient delay for the servers to receives packets to reach comfortably.
-So please wait atleast 5 to 10 seconds for the output to be visible on the client terminals.
+So please wait atleast 10 seconds for the output to be visible on the client terminals.

 	  STEPS TO RUN THE PROJECT:
 	 - Add the 'edgelist.txt' and 'scores.txt' in the same location as the source code .cpp files